 Dr. McAndrew recently defended his DMA thesis "From Obscurity to New Relevancy: A More Accessible Approach to Samuel Barber's Vanessa", a re-orchestration of Vanessa for fourteen musicians, thus satisfying all requirements for his Doctorate of Vocal Coaching and Accompanying at the University of Illinois at Urbana-Champaign.
 While there, he also studied collaborative piano with Casey Robards and Michael Tilley, and composition with Carlos Carrillo.
 He was also a double recipient of the Nancy Kennedy Wustman Award in Vocal Accompanying in 2019 and 2021.
 While at UIUC, Michael was assistant conductor for The Rape of Lucretia, and music directed Jason Robert Brown’s Songs for a New World at the Allerton Barn, which saw a repeat performance in January of 2020 after much acclaim.
 As music staff, he has also taken part in productions of La Bohéme, Crazy for You, Cunning Little Vixen, Cabaret, A Little Night Music, Vanessa, The Turn of the Screw, and The Last American Hammer.
 He was also Chorus Master for Sinfonia da Camera’s performance of H.M.S.
 Pinafore.

 Michael holds additional degrees from Binghamton University (MM), where he studied composition with Daniel Thomas Davis and collaborative piano with Joel Harder, and Moravian College (BM), where studied composition with Larry Lipkis and Sean O’ Boyle, piano with Barbara Thompson, and collaborative piano with Graeme Burgan.
 He is active as the collaborative pianist for the Central Illinois Youth Chorus, and is the full-time Director of Music at Faith United Methodist Church in Champaign.
-Recent commitments include the re-orchestration of Verdi's La Traviata and Puccini's La Bohemé for the Bay View Music Festival in Petoskey, Michigan and as head vocal coach for Pirates of Penzance with the Springfield Symphony Orchestra (OH).
+Recent engagements include the re-orchestration of Verdi's La Traviata and Puccini's La Bohemé for the Bay View Music Festival in Petoskey, Michigan and as head vocal coach for Pirates of Penzance with the Springfield Symphony Orchestra (OH).
 This summer, Michael joins Opera Saratoga for their 2022 Summer Season, is a featured artist with Deus Ex Musica at the Bay View Music Festival, and returns to the Songe d'été en musique/Midsummer Music Festival in Quebec for 2022.
 Michael also joins the faculty at Lamar University as a full-time Instructor of Collaborative Piano.